sirasatinithyanand/cloneForge-Large-DB-management/loadforge/README.md

 ## What I learned

-The `/report` endpoint does a JOIN between 125k transactions and 100k events grouped by day — without an index, Postgres scans every row for every request.
-Under load, connections queue up and timeouts cascade.

-Adding a composite index on `(tenant_id, created_at)` gives Postgres a way to jump directly to the rows it needs.
-Redis caching means repeat requests in the same 30-60s window never touch the database at all.
+**Multi-tenancy and why indexes matter more than you think** When one database serves multiple customers, every query filters by `tenant_id`.
+Without an index, Postgres scans all 125k rows just to find the ~25k belonging to one tenant.
+A composite index on `(tenant_id, created_at)` works like a phonebook sorted first by tenant then by date — Postgres jumps directly to the right rows instead of reading the whole table.

+**Cache-aside pattern with Redis**
+The app checks Redis before hitting the database.
+On a cache miss it queries Postgres, stores the result in Redis with a TTL (30-60s), and returns it.
+On a cache hit it skips the database entirely.
+This is why `/dashboard` went from 1600ms to 3ms — once the cache is warm, 90%+ of requests never touch Postgres.
+The tradeoff is stale data within the TTL window, which is acceptable for dashboard-style reads.

+**Cursor-based pagination vs OFFSET**
+`LIMIT 20 OFFSET 1000` forces Postgres to count and skip 1000 rows on every request — gets slower as you go deeper into the table.
+Cursor pagination (`WHERE id > :last_seen_id LIMIT 20`) lets Postgres jump straight to where you left off using the primary key index.
+Same result, but O(1) instead of O(n).

+**What load testing actually reveals**
+Testing one request at a time hides a class of bugs that only appear under concurrency — connection pool exhaustion, queries queuing behind each other, timeouts cascading.
+Locust showed the `/report` endpoint failing 98% of the time under 100 users even though it worked fine in isolation.
+The median response time was 28 seconds, not because the query was slow once, but because 100 slow queries were running simultaneously and blocking each other.

+**Observability at the query level**
-The optimizer module (`backend/services/optimizer.py`) logs a `[SLOW QUERY]` warning with an index suggestion whenever any query exceeds 500ms — a simple version of what real observability tools do.
+Every API response includes `query_time_ms` so you can see database time directly in the response.
+The optimizer module logs a `[SLOW QUERY]` warning with an index suggestion when any query exceeds 500ms.
+This is a minimal version of what APM tools like Datadog do — instrument first, then you have data to act on.

-Cursor-based pagination (`WHERE id > :cursor`) also matters at scale — OFFSET forces Postgres to count through skipped rows, which gets expensive fast on large tables.